AIRCRAFT CHARTER CONSUMER GUIDE

 How Do I Select a Charter Operator or Broker?

 NBAA highly recommends that charter customers pre-screen charter operators, so that when you need to arrange a charter flight, you will have a listing of qualified charter operators readily available for your particular need.
-Alternatively, your air charter broker can provide this prescreening for you; upon your request, a reputable charter broker will provide you with adequate and full answers to all of the pre-screening questions.
+Alternatively, aircharter can provide this prescreening for you; upon your request, we will provide you with adequate and full answers to all of the pre-screening questions as per our aircraft charter consumer guide.

 The FAA is aware that some Part 91 operators attempt to evade the commercial air carrier regulatory oversight and elevated level of safety that is ensured as a certificated Part 135 operator.
 These transgressing operators typically offer to dry-lease an aircraft to potential customers and may hold many dry lease agreements on just a single aircraft.
 In a dry-lease agreement, operational control over the aircraft, liability and oversight fall squarely on the customer, unlike a Part 135 charter flight where the operator retains operational control at all times.
 Setting up a proper dry-lease takes considerable lead time and paperwork, so customers should take great care to exercise vigilance when an operator attempts to provide an aircraft using a dry-lease agreement in lieu of a charter flight, especially on short notice.
 While the FAA has a special emphasis investigation team dedicated to identifying and prosecuting these non-compliant operators, it is important to use caution and thoroughly vet any potential charter operators prior to engaging in any business activities including the agreement of charter flight contracts.